 Born and raised in Montreal, Sophie received a B.A. in International Relations and International Law from Université du Québec à Montréal in 2008 and a B.A.
 (Honours) in Psychology from Concordia University in 2011.
 She completed her MA in Clinical Psychology at the University of Regina in 2014.
 Sophie is currently pursuing her PhD in Clinical Psychology under the supervision of Dr. Nick Carleton.
-Sophie’s primary research is in the area of social support and family wellbeing following traumatic experiences, with a focus on increasing access to care in military and first responder populations.
+Sophie’s primary research is in the area of social support and family wellbeing following traumatic experiences, with a focus on increasing access to care for military members, veterans, and public safety personnel.
 As a secondary area of research, Sophie is also interested in the relationship between intolerance of uncertainty and psychopathology.
 Sophie’s doctoral research is supported by a Vanier Canada Graduate Scholarship.
-Sophie will be completing her pre-doctoral residency in Clinical Psychology at the Royal Ottawa Mental Health Centre in 2017-2018.
+Sophie is currently completing her pre-doctoral residency in Clinical Psychology at the Royal Ottawa Mental Health Centre in 2017-2018.

 Daniel received his Bachelor of Science with First Class Honours in Psychology from the University of New Brunswick (Fredericton) in 2011 and his Master of Arts in Clinical Psychology from the University of Regina in 2014.
 His Master's Thesis was a randomized controlled trial investigating the effect of a single bout of exercise on anxiety sensitivity.
 He is currently pursuing his Ph.D. in Clinical Psychology under the supervision of Dr. Gordon Asmundson.
-Daniel’s current research focuses on anxiety and trauma, as well as their relationships with physical health.
-His doctoral dissertation is a randomized controlled trial testing the efficacy of aerobic exercise and resistance training in reducing symptoms of anxiety-related disorders, as well as their predisposing and maintaining factors.
+Daniel’s research focuses on anxiety and trauma, as well as their relationships with physical health.
+His recently completed doctoral dissertation was a randomized controlled trial testing the efficacy of aerobic exercise and resistance training in reducing symptoms of anxiety-related disorders, as well as their predisposing and maintaining factors.
 Daniel’s research is supported by a Canadian Institutes of Health Research Canada Graduate Scholarship Doctoral Award.
+He is currently completing his predoctoral residency in Clinical Psychology at the Nova Scotia Health Authority in Halifax until August 2018.

 Audur graduated from the University of Iceland with a Bachelor of Science in Psychology in 2011 and with a Master of Science in Clinical Psychology Research in June 2014.
 Her Master’s Thesis examined mechanisms of change in psychological treatment.
 Audur is currently pursuing her Ph.D in Clinical Psychology under the supervision of Dr. Gordon Asmundson.
 Her doctoral dissertation is a randomized controlled trial of a comprehensive and structured online intervention for bullying victimization and social trauma.
 Other research interests include vulnerability factors in the development of anxiety disorders and PTSD, treatment development and transdiagnostic constructs across disorders.